-Improving the sustainability of freight transport is a key concern of both government and industry.
-With its extensive know-how on air-pollutant and CO2 emissions in the logistics sector CE Delft can support clients, particularly on the following issues:
+Improving the sustainability of freight transport is a major challenge for both government and industry.
+CE Delft supports clients with research and consulting services on reducing the air-pollutant and CO2 emissions of the logistics sector.